kesavand/Python/OOPS.md

 Method − A special kind of function that is defined in a class definition.

 Class variable:
  A variable that is shared by all instances of a class.
 Class variables are defined within a class but outside any of the class's methods.
+Class variables are not used as frequently as instance variables are Since the OOPs princeples encourage data encapsulation usually the class variables are accessed by using get and set methods.

- Class variables are not used as frequently as instance variables are.
+Private Attributes:

-Private Attribute:
+An attribute starting with one underscores inside a class is private attribute(a class variable, instance variable and an instance method can be made private), Remember that in python nothing is private, but is a convention to use underscore for private members so that coders dont access the attribute directly and implement appropirate methods to access the private attributes,
-An identifier starting with two underscores inside a class, is private member.
+NOTE: when an attribute is preceeded with double underscores, it is not  convention; it has a specific meaning to the interpreter.The double underscore before an attribute name makes the interpreter to add class name before the attribute, This isused to avoid name clashes when the same name is used in other classes and sub classess.

 Instance variable :